Roy Rogers Restaurants: 1967–1968: RoBee's and Marriott

+1968–1989: Growth and challenges

 Rapid growth began in 1968 and Marriott made optimistic projections.
-In October 1968, there were reportedly 38 units open and 65 under construction, and by December, 56 open and 39 under construction.
+In October 1968, there were reportedly 38 units open and 65 under construction, and by December, 56 opened with 39 under construction.
 Marriott projected 700 or more Roy Rogers restaurants in four years.
 By June 1969, 105 units were open with a new projection of 870 in four years.
 A February 1970 newspaper article reported that over 160 units were in operation.
-However, growth halted in 1970, when Marriott suspended Roy Rogers franchising, due to financial losses from closings of failing locations.
-The following year, the Texas–based regional franchise, Ram-Hart Systems, filed for Chapter 11 protection, asking to terminate leases found unprofitable, which were making the entire chain unprofitable.
+However, growth halted in 1970, when Marriott suspended Roy Rogers franchising, due to financial losses from closing failing locations.
+The following year, the Texas–based regional franchise, Ram-Hart Systems, filed for Chapter 11 protection, asking to terminate unprofitable leases, which made the entire chain unprofitable.
 After franchising resumed, only 172 restaurants were open by September 1972, a quarter of the 700 stores projected four years earlier.

+In 1976, a Roy Rogers in Fairfax, Virginia, was robbed, where five employees were herded into the restaurant's freezer and shot in the head.
+Only one survived.

+On August 30, 1977, Roy Rogers was struck by a cottage cheese pie thrown by a 17 year old while Rogers and his Sons of the Pioneers singers were performing at a Fairfax restaurant.
+The youth pleaded guilty a month later and was fined $100.

 In 1982, Marriott bought the Gino's restaurant chain for $48.6 million.
 The company converted 180 of the 313 restaurants to Roy Rogers to expand in the Baltimore/Washington area.

+Also in 1982, Marriott sued the Riese family, a franchisee, when they discovered the Rieses were planning to relocate a Roy Rogers restaurant with a Häagen Dazs and a Pizza Hut in Times Square.
+The Riese family won the suit, and the Riese Organization later developed other food courts in New York City.

-1990: Hardee's
+1990–1997: Hardee's

 In 1990, Marriott sold the chain for $365 million to Imasco, the parent company of Hardee's, a Midwestern and Southern chain seeking further expansion into the Mid-Atlantic market.
 The remaining non-franchised Roy Rogers locations were converted into Hardee's restaurants, although many of the converted Hardee's continued to offer Roy Rogers' fried chicken.
-The conversion of the Roy Rogers chain caused a customer revolt and the units returned the Roy Rogers' brand.
+This conversion caused a customer revolt and the units returned to the Roy Rogers' brand.
 The restaurants promoted new flame-broiled hamburgers, but they were not the same as the original Roy Rogers products and later failed.

 Hardee's finally sold the remaining Roy Rogers locations to McDonald's, Wendy's, and Boston Market between 1994 and 1996.
 This left 13 Roy Rogers franchisees, with two dozen free-standing locations, in addition to locations owned by HMSHost in travel plazas along highways in the Northeast.

 Prior to the Hardee's acquisition, Roy Rogers cooked its fries in a blend of beef tallow and vegetable oil.
 Hardee's, which had already replaced tallow with all vegetable shortening, implemented the same procedure for Roy Rogers.